Banggi Island: Present history

 In 2014, a new township was proposed to be built on the island.
 The island has also been part of the gazetted area of Tun Mustapha Marine Park since 2016.
 A district office was constructed in the town of Karakit in the 2010s, covering Balambangan Island, Manawali Cape Island, and Tigabu Island.
 Other public infrastructure including a government rest house, hotel, Royal Malaysia Police station, health clinic, and homestay are operated by the islanders.
 In 2024, one of the primary schools on the island was chosen as part of the British Council's global English programs together with three other schools from the State of Palestine, Greece, and Cameroon.

 Geography

 With the island's location in the northernmost part of Sabah, it hosts a variety of biodiversity.
-There are 239 species of mangrove trees on the island, including 39 species of mammals with 20 that were reported for the first time in 1995.
+There are 10 species of mangrove trees on the island and 239 individuals, including 39 species of mammals with 20 that were reported for the first time in 1995.
 Animal species such as Tupaia gracilis, Exilisciurus exilis, and Hipposideros dyacorum are present on the island, and its fauna exhibits a characteristic of land-bridge island faunas.
 The –120 metre bathymetric line in the north of the island divides the fauna of Bornean species with the fauna of Palawan species of the Philippine Islands.